 So what are our options?

-Sportswear doesn’t have to rely solely on synthetic fabrics.
+Workout clothes don’t have to rely solely on synthetic fabrics.
 Organic cotton and merino wool are natural, long-lasting, and reliable options.
 For this article, we chose to use brands using mostly organic cotton, with small percentages of spandex or elastane.
 (Honestly, using a small percentage of spandex is unavoidable at this time.)

 But, we also have an option for TENCEL, and some new, innovative fabrics like bio-based nylon and Roica V550.
 These types of semi-synthetics are a good “middle ground”… They have more of the ‘performance’ features that conventional synthetics give us, but they’re a little healthier and more eco-friendly.